The Cascade opposite the House, Hafod, Cardiganshire, Wales

 The Hafod estate was in poor shape when Thomas Johnes inherited it, following his father's death in 1780.
 However, Johnes fell in love with the estate and its scenery and so set about an ambitious programme of transformation.
 He built a new house and created extensive gardens, laid out new avenues and landscapes and Hafod became a popular stopping off point for visitors to the region.

-The Tour to Hafod, notes in the preface that the illustrations are all taken from earlier watercolour 'by Mr John Smith, an artist of well-deserved celebrity.'
+James Edward Smith, president of the Linnean Society, who undertook the publication of The Tour to Hafod, notes in the preface that the illustrations are all taken from earlier watercolour 'by Mr John Smith, an artist of well-deserved celebrity.'
 He continues by describing the House on 'rising ground, in a rich and beautiful valley, watered by the river Ystwith, and encompassed with bold hills, richly wooded, of a great variety and forms.
 These woods abound with magnificent water-falls, formed chiefly by three mountain streams that empty themselves into the Ystwith… The uppermost of these falls is in seen in Plate III, from a rustic bridge and mossy seat, built across the stream.
 Lower down the rivulet makes a still more beautiful cascade, in a sequestered dell within a short walk of the house'.
 (J.E.Smith, Fifteen Views Illustrative of a Tour to Hafod in Cardiganshire, the Seat of Thomas Johnes Esq M.P., 1810, p.
 9)